 On October 17, Head of Roskosmos Dmitry Rogozin chaired a meeting of the investigative commission at RKTs Progress.

 Several experiments with the separation system between the first and second stages were also planned to confirm the work of the investigative commission, which delivered its preliminary report on the accident on October 20 during a meeting at the TsNIIMash research institute in Korolev.
-According to Roskosmos, the final report and recommendations for corrective measures to the industry will be delivered to the Chairman of the State Commission overseeing flight testing of piloted space systems on October 30, 2018.
+According to Roskosmos, the final report and recommendations for corrective measures to the industry would be delivered to the Chairman of the State Commission overseeing flight testing of piloted space systems on Oct.
+30, 2018.

 Impact of the accident on ISS operations

 NASA also had to put on hold its plans for a spacewalk by Alexander Gerst and Nick Hague, who were trained to replace a set of batteries for the station's solar arrays.
 Roskosmos did the same with the plan for its spacewalk conducted by Aleksei Ovchinin, which had a task to investigate a mysterious hole aboard Soyuz MS-09, among other tasks.
-Upon the arrival of Hague and Ovchinin at Star City on October 12, Roskosmos head Dmitry Rogozin announced that there had been plans for their (second) flight in the Spring of 2019.
+Upon the return of Hague and Ovchinin to Star City on October 12, Roskosmos head Dmitry Rogozin announced that there had been plans for their (second) flight in the Spring of 2019.

 Within days after the failure Roskosmos envisioned the following timeline for the return to flight of the Soyuz rocket family and the resumption of the ISS missions: